Book your picnic today!

 - There is a six-bicycle parking structure at the entrance.
 Bikes are permitted on the Ice Age Tonquin Trail, but not in the rest of the park.

-- Typically, dogs are not allowed at Metro parks and natural areas to protect sensitive habitats.
-Metro is making an exception by allowing dogs on the Ice Age Tonquin Trail at Graham Oaks because it is a regional throughway.
-Dogs must be on-leash at all times, and are not allowed anywhere else in the park.
+- Typically, dogs and other pets are not allowed at Metro parks and natural areas to protect sensitive habitats.
+Metro is making an exception by allowing pets on the Ice Age Tonquin Trail at Graham Oaks because it is a regional throughway.
+Pets must be on-leash at all times, and are not allowed anywhere else in the park.